coatyio/coaty-js/docs/man/communication-protocol.md

 it corresponds to the name of the interface that defines the object's shape.

 The `objectType` property is the concrete type name of the object in a canonical form.
-Its form should follow the naming convention for Java packages to avoid name collisions.
+It should be defined using a hierarchical naming pattern with some levels in the hierarchy separated by periods (`.`, pronounced "dot") to avoid name collisions, following Java package naming conventions (i.e. `com.domain.package.Type`).
 All predefined object types use the form `coaty.<InterfaceName>`, e.g. `coaty.CoatyObject` (see constants in `CoreTypes` class).
+Do not use the reserved toplevel namespace `coaty.*` for your application defined object types.

 The concrete and core type names of all predefined object types are defined as static properties of the `CoreTypes` class in the framework `model` module.